-The residential reserve designation is intended to reserve the property that likely not available for the city's 20-year growth projections due to its location within the Sequalitchew Village planning area which is currently undergoing mining operations.
-Mining operations are anticipated to cease in the near future; therefore, the City will undertake a subarea planning process that should encourage a broad mix of housing types and densities; encourage the creation of balanced neighborhoods with a variety of residential uses and small-scale commercial uses; provide parks, recreation, open space, and trails, including connections to regional trail networks; and preserve the natural areas adjacent or near Sequalitchew Creek.
+The residential reserve designation is intended to reserve property that is likely not available for the city's 20-year growth projections due to its location within the Sequalitchew Village planning area which is currently undergoing mining operations.
+Mining operations are anticipated to cease in the next 15 to 20 years; therefore, the City will undertake a subarea planning process that should encourage a broad mix of housing types and densities; encourage the creation of balanced neighborhoods with a variety of residential uses and small-scale commercial uses; provide parks, recreation, open space, and trails, including connections to regional trail networks; and preserve the natural areas adjacent or near Sequalitchew Creek.